 One tool that’s helpful for DP’s (and directors), are shot lists and storyboards.
 Usually the cinematographer and director work together to lay out their masterplan for the project.

-You can learn more how to make storyboards, but we laid out an example below to give you the general idea.
+You can learn more about how to make storyboards, but first check out our example below to get a general idea!

 With software it's easier to collaborate with department heads on all of these decisions.
 As long as they're invited to the project, you can leave comments in real-time, and adjust shots accordingly.

 And keep in mind, as far as other cinematography tools, you can use any kind of camera to shoot a film.
-If you can’t afford Hollywood’s resources, you can be like Sean Baker and Radium Cheung, who shot Tangerine, an award winning film, on an iPhone.
+If you can’t afford Hollywood’s resources, you can be like Sean Baker and Radium Cheung, who shot Tangerine – and make a movie on an iPhone.

 RELATED POSTS